We work to ensure the concerns of sportsmen and outdoor enthusiasts are represented by our state’s leaders.

 Status: Defeated for the year or amended

-Problem: Commercial canoe and kayak rental services have grown quickly and there have been increases in water rescues, unsafe practices, and conflicts that keep individual anglers and paddlers from using public waterways.
+Problem: Commercial canoe and kayak rental services have grown quickly and without rules that could decrease unsafe practices and conflicts that too greatly reduce individual anglers’ and paddlers’ ability to use public waterways.
 In response, Tennessee Wildlife Federation secured the passage of a 2018 law that gave the Tennessee Fish and Wildlife Commission the authority to create rules for commercial paddlecraft operators.
 The Commission led a public process to develop rules that were unanimously approved to begin July 1, 2019.
 This spring, three bills were filed in the Tennessee General Assembly that could have limited—or completely rolled back—the new rules before they even take effect.

 >>LEARN MORE: Sharing our rivers